notetiene/ObfusCrypto/README.md

 Simple  JavaScript library  to hide  content from  automatic retrieval tools.
-It's  technically a  cryptography tool  that would  encrypt the text, but the encryption shceme  is vulnerable to numerous attack that wouldn't   make  it   unsuitable  to   be  hidden   from  an   average hacker.
-That's why  it's more of a Obfuscation tool  (which can by the way always be cracked).
+It's  technically a  cryptography tool  that would  encrypt the text, but the encryption scheme  is vulnerable to numerous attack that wouldn't   make  it   unsuitable  to   be  hidden   from  an   average hacker.
+That's why it's more of  an Obfuscation tool (which can by the way always be cracked).
 It's  not configured to store other characters than ASCII (no foreign characters).
-It may be used to hide things, but shouldn't  be hard  to  decrypt  given the  nature  of the  encryption scheme.
-Cryptanalysis (reveal the messsage) could be done like it:

-* Search for 100 top popular email domain providers and find the part of the key (password) that would correspond to that domain
-* Discard all keys containing non-printable characters
-* Search for completing the password accroding to a dictionnary

-In case the password is totally random & is longer than the text to encrypt, it may still be vulnerable, because it's only using printable characters.

-## Ressources
-* Online cryptography course by Dan Boneh from Stanford.
-On [Coursera](https://www.coursera.org/course/crypto)

 ## Example
 There's a simple [Demo](http://etienne.cc/obfucrypto/) not too fancy.